 Reach out to the experienced personal insurance brokers at John M. Glover for more information on the cost of rental property insurance, which is often more expensive than homeowners’ insurance because insurance providers treat rental properties like businesses.
 We are headquartered in Norwalk, CT, and have been dedicated to serving the insurance needs of our clients in Connecticut, New York, New Jersey, Massachusetts and Hawaii since our founding in 1916.

-At JMG Insurance Agency, we place a major emphasis on the importance of forming deep, long-lasting relationships.
+At JMG Insurance Corp, we place a major emphasis on the importance of forming deep, long-lasting relationships.
 That is why we always strive to listen attentively to our clients’ unique needs and concerns, and we offer them solutions based on this information.
 A rental property insurance policy can cover many different areas, including dwelling coverage, liability coverage, and loss of rent coverage.
 Call John M. Glover today at 1-844-304-7332 or contact us online for a free quote or to learn more about our insurance products.